-Make sure your child moves, goes outside, eats meals at the appropriate times, and has offline conversations.
+Make sure your child moves, goes outside, eats meals appropriately, and has offline conversations.

-You might not be able to control the environment in which you have to do online learning.
+You might not be able to control the environment in which you must learn online.

-For example, if you an adult learner and have young children, they are going to spend the day active as is the nature of children.
+For example, if you are an adult learner and have young children, they will spend the day active, as is the nature of children.

-They aren’t able to sit quietly still until you have completed your learning sessions.
+They cannot sit quietly until you have completed your learning sessions.

-Or, you might live in an area where there is on-going construction meaning you have to live with the bangs and clangs that come with construction.
+Or, you might live in an area with ongoing construction, meaning you have to live with the bangs and clangs that come with construction.

-Regardless of your environmental set-up, you have to adapt to situations that are out of your control.
+Regardless of your environment, it would be best if you adapted to situations that are out of your control.

 One way of adapting is to find ways to work with the environment.
-For example, the one who has to learn with construction noises can use earphones that block out external sound.
+For example, the one who has to learn to construct noises can use earphones that block out external sound.

 Those working around children in the home can find ways to keep the children busy, look for child-minding help, or work when the children are down for a nap.